 Note, however, that patches aren't made for new additions to OpenBSD, and are only done for important reliability fixes or security problems that should be addressed right away, although the choice to do so is, as always, up to the administrator.

-For the examples I will be patching talkd(8) with a security fix from the patch obtained from errata.html.
+For the examples I will be patching talkd(8) with a security fix from the patch obtained from the errata web page.

 How are these patches different from what I would find in the CVS tree?